-Rope Services Direct manufacture wire rope slings in-house as assemblies and can also supply just wire rope on its own too if required.
+Rope Services Direct manufacture wire rope slings in-house as well as special rope assemblies and can also supply just wire rope on its own too if required.

 We can supply wire rope slings with a 2 to 3 working days turnaround and offer a variety of terminations such as soft eyes and thimble eyes.
 As well as the usual 1 leg sling, we can also provide multi leg slings such as 2 leg, 3 leg and 4 leg slings.